butla/bultrowicz.com/cv/curriculum_vitae.en.md

 Overall score -- good plus

+#### Final project
-The end project was a C++ application using OpenCV that could learn and recognize faces using the eigenvectors method.
+A C++ application using OpenCV that could learn and recognize faces using the eigenvectors method.

 ## Languages